 - Wilderness Ireland is an active, participating member of Leave No Trace Ireland, an outdoor ethics programme designed to inspire responsible outdoor recreation through education, research and partnerships.

 - Our Head of Guide is Leave No Trace certified and runs regular Leave No Trace workshops

 - Many of our guides & staff are Leave No Trace trained or Leave No Trace trainers, and we actively practice their seven principles to reduce the impact and damage caused by outdoor activities on all of our trips.

 Our Conservation Contribution Scheme

-A small voluntary donation of €10 per person is added to the cost of your trip at the time of booking.
-Each year we share the proceeds of the voluntary contribution between a BurrenBeo and a few other selected grass-roots environmental charities that are dedicated to the preservation and conservation of Ireland’s natural landscape, environment and wildlife.
+- Each year we share the proceeds of guests’ voluntary contributions between BurrenBeo and a few other selected grass-roots environmental charities that are dedicated to the preservation and conservation of Ireland’s natural landscape, environment and wildlife.

 - Another charity we support at Christmas is Choose Love, which provides clothes and amenities for refugees.